dsander/transmission-client/README.markdown

 # transmission-client: A Transmission RPC Client

-**Warning - The next release will drop support for the blocking api.
-Eventmachine will be required by then.**
+**Please note, with the current release i dropped support for the blocking api.
+Eventmachine is now required.**

 The goal is to support all requests described in the Transmission [RPC Specifications](http://trac.transmissionbt.com/browser/trunk/doc/rpc-spec.txt).